 Poison ivy (Toxicodendron radicans) is a plant in the family Anacardiaceae.
 The name is sometimes spelled “Poison-ivy” to indicate with the hyphen that the plant is not a true Ivy or Hedera.
 It is a woody vine that is well known for its ability to produce a skin irritant that causes an itching rash for most people, technically known as urushiol-induced contact dermatitis.

-The leaves are compound with three almond-shaped leaflets.
+The leaves are compounded with three almond-shaped leaflets.
 The berries (actually drupes) are a grayish-white color and are a favorite winter food of some birds.
 Hence the mnemonic,

 “Leaves of three, let it be; berries white, danger in sight.”